elkumo/LSNP/README.md

 # LSNP
-Local Social Networking Protocol (LSNP)
+Local Social Networking Protocol (LSNP) Machine Project requirement for the course CSNETWK

 ## How to run
 1. Create a 'USER.csv' file.
 Refer to the sample file in /Sample/USER.csv'